AdminVin/W1X-Debloat/README.md

 - Select the three dots at the top right > Download
 - This file gets falsely flagged in Edge and Chrome for being malicious.
-- If the file doesn't download after clicking, hold Control and press "J"
+- If the file doesn't download after clicking 'download', hold Control and press "J"
-- Click on the three dots to the fight of the file and select "Keep" (for Edge) or select "Continue download" (for Chrome).
+- Click on the three dots **to the right** of the file and select "Keep" (for Edge) or select "Continue download" (for Chrome).
 <br>
 <br>